MORTAR: Multi-turn Metamorphic Testing for LLM-based Dialogue Systems: Introduction

+The main contributions of this paper are as follows: \begin{enumerate} \item We formalise the framework of multi-turn metamorphic testing, which serves as the foundation of MORTAR. \item Three basic and four derivative dialogue-level perturbations, and four MRs are proposed to reveal bugs in LLM-based dialogue systems. \item To enable full automation of the testing process, the effect of each perturbation on the dialogue context is identified by an equivalent context check, which drives the selection of the proper MR for violation detection. \item MORTAR successfully reveals more bugs in different dialogue systems regarding quantity, diversity, precision and uniqueness.
+Experiment results show that MORTAR outperforms the most effective single-turn metamorphic testing approach in identifying unique bugs. \end{enumerate}

-The rest of this paper is structured as follows.
-Section \ref{sec:BG} introduces the background and motivation.
+The rest of this paper is structured as follows: Section~\ref{sec:BG} introduces the background and motivation.
 Section \ref{sec:approach} elaborates on the details of MORTAR.
-Section \ref{sec:exp} describes the setting and configuration of our experiments.
-Section \ref{sec:results} presents the experiment results analysis and discussion, and Section \ref{sec:validity} reports threats to validity.
-Finally, Section \ref{sec:LR} introduces relate works and Section \ref{sec:conclusion} concludes and discusses potential future works.
+Section~\ref{sec:exp} describes the settings of experiments.
+Section~\ref{sec:results} presents the experiment results analysis and discussion.
+Section~\ref{sec:validity} reports threats to validity.
+Finally, Section~\ref{sec:LR} introduces relate works and Section~\ref{sec:conclusion} concludes and discusses potential future works.

-\section{Background and Motivation}
+\section{Background and motivation}

+This section provides the necessary background to contextualise our work, covering key areas including the current landscape of testing LLM-based dialogue systems, the role of MT in addressing oracle challenges, and the critical distinction between single-turn and multi-turn testing approaches.